 Verify that the correct packages and versions have been installed

 Then select the SDK Tools tab.
-Verify that the following components are installed: NDK and LLDB, and that the following tool versions are installed: Android SDK Build Tools 27.0.3.
+Verify that the NDK and LLDB components are installed, and that the Android SDK Build Tools 28.0.3 (or later) are installed.

 Please refer to the following pages for information about Android NDK (https://developer.android.com/studio/projects/add-native-code.html#download-ndk) and OpenJDK (https://developer.android.com/studio/intro/studio-config.html#jdk).